SteelCompendium/data-md-dse/Bestiary/Chapters/Dynamic Terrain.md

 ###### Quicksand (Level 3 Hazard Hexer)

-When this patch of sand is stepped on, it is revealed to be a slurry saturated by water-and ready to draw creatures down to their doom.
+When this patch of sand is stepped on, it is revealed to be a slurry saturated by water—and ready to draw creatures down to their doom.

 - **EV:** 3 per 10 x 10 patch
 - **Stamina:** -